faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 ### How Kafka persists messages

+// TODO

 ###  Min-ISR (minimum in-sync-replicas) and AKCs (acknowledgements)

-You've probably heard that in a distributed systems world, sooner or later we will come across a choice if we want our system to be available or consistent in a failure scenarios.
-In Kafka, this choice is made by collaboration of client side `KafkaProducer` and the Kafka brokers itself.
+You've probably heard that in a distributed systems world, sooner or later you will come across a choice between availability or consistency during failure scenarios.
+In Kafka, this choice is made by a collaboration of both client - `KafkaProducer` and the Kafka broker itself.
 Until now, we've mentioned that the `KafkaProducer` just publishes messages to the leader, then the replicas pull the messages, so they eventually end up on a few independent brokers.
-We didn't specify when the producer should state the message was written to the topic:
+We didn't specify when the producer should state that message was written to the topic:
-1. When just the leader saves the message on a local machine without waiting for replication from follower ?
-What if the leader crashed a short time after acknowledging but before the replication (eventually) happens ?
+1. When just the leader saves the message on a local machine without waiting for replication from the followers ?
+What if the leader crashed a short time after acknowledging, but before the replication happens ?
-2. When all ISR replicas replicate it ?
+2. When all ISR replicas replicate the message ?
 We know, that the ISR is a curated list of currently available and healthy partition replicas.
 We know it is dynamic.
-It can be event limited to the leader in a difficult time.
+It can be even limited to the leader alone.
 It can be even empty!
 3. When some minimal number of ISR confirms ?
-How many brokers should get the copy, so we consider it a safe value ?
+How many brokers should get the copy, so we consider it as safely replicated ?
 This is what a kafka topic `min.in.sync.replicas` property configures.
 The documentation can be found [here](https://kafka.apache.org/documentation/#topicconfigs_min.insync.replicas).

-The Min-ISR basically tells the leader of the partition for how many of the ISR (including itself) it should wait before giving the positive acknowledge response to the `KafkaProducer`.
+The Min-ISR tells the leader of the partition, for how many of the ISR (including itself) it should wait before giving the positive acknowledge response to the client.
 But this is not the end, I said that the `KafkaProducer` participates in the decision-making process.
 That's why we have the following producer configuration: [acks](https://kafka.apache.org/documentation/#producerconfigs_acks).
 I recommend to reading the documentation, but in case you don't:
 1. `acks=0` - it is a fire and forget type of sending.
 We don't care about saving the message in Kafka.
 We assume most of the time the cluster (and producing app) is working fine and most of the messages will survive.
-2. `acks=1` - wait until the replica leader stores the message in a local log, and don't care if it was replicated by followers
+2. `acks=1` - wait until the replica leader stores the message in a local log, and don't care if it was replicated by followers.
-3. `acks=all` - wait until all the message is written to the leader an all in-sync replicas.
+3. `acks=all` - wait until message is written to the leader and all in-sync replicas.
 If the number of ISR falls below Min-ISR the producer gets an error.

 Note that in any case of `acks=0/1/all` the consumers see messages only after the message is committed.
 That means